 When to see a doctor

-Male-pattern baldness typically appears first at the hairline or top of the head (crown).
+Male-pattern baldness typically appears first at the hairline or top of the head.
 It can progress to partial or complete baldness. ...

 Female-pattern baldness typically starts with scalp hairs becoming progressively finer and shorter as you age.
 Many women first experience hair thinning and hair loss where they part their hair and ...

-In alopecia areata, hair loss occurs suddenly.
-It usually starts with one or more circular bald patches that may overlap. ...
+In the type of patchy hair loss known as alopecia areata, hair loss occurs suddenly and usually starts with one or more circular bald patches that may overlap. ...

 Hair loss can occur if you wear pigtails, braids or cornrows or use tight hair rollers.
 This is called traction alopecia. ...

 Most people normally shed 50 to 100 hairs a day.
 But with about 100,000 hairs in the scalp, this amount of hair loss shouldn't cause noticeable thinning of the scalp hair.
 As people age, hair tends to gradually thin.
 Other causes of hair loss include hormonal factors, medical conditions and medications.

 Hormonal changes and imbalances can also cause temporary hair loss.
 This could be due to pregnancy, childbirth, discontinuation of birth control pills or the onset of menopause.